Sonic Origins Review: Classic Game Collection Put Me in a Better Mood

 Source: observatoriodegames.uol.com.br

-It's too expensive, but the 2D Sonic games have never looked better, and this collection includes some excellent bells and whistles that'll delight longtime fans.
+It's too expensive, but these four 2D Sonic games have never looked better, and this collection includes some excellent bells and whistles that'll delight longtime fans.

 More in www.cnet.com